A Wolf Is at the Laundromat

 Analysis of Literary Devices Used in “A Wolf Is at the Laundromat”

-- Consonance: Consonance is the repetition of consonant sounds in the same line.
-For example, the sounds of /s/ and /t/ in “It combs its hair, it clips its toes” and /r/ sound in “a wary stare-wolf” and “scary glare-wolf.”
+3. Consonance: Consonance, the repetition of consonant sounds within words, creates a subtle but effective rhythm.
+Observe the repetition of the “s” and “t” sounds in “It combs its hair, it clips its toes” and the “r” sound in “a wary stare-wolf” and “scary glare-wolf.”
+These repetitions give the poem a sense of cohesion and flow.

-- Anaphora: It refers to the repetition of a word or expression in the first part of some verses.
-The poet has repeated the words “it is” throughout the poem to emphasize the point.
+4. Anaphora: Anaphora is the repetition of a word or phrase at the beginning of successive clauses or sentences.
+Prelutsky uses this technique with the repeated phrase “it is” throughout the poem, emphasizing the description of the unusual wolf.
 For example, “it is a fairly rare wolf” and “it is a wash-and-wear-wolf.”

 Analysis of Poetic Devices Used in “A Wolf Is at the Laundromat”